MicrosoftDocs/dynamics-365-ai/ai-docs/sales/manage-sample-data.md

 By default, the sample data is available for administrator who adds the sample data.
 Administrator can assign the records that are associated with sample data for other users to explore.

 ## Distinguish between sample and actual data
-After you install the sample data, you can distinguish between sample and your actual organization’s data–sample data is always followed by (sample).
+After you install the sample data, you can distinguish between sample and your actual organization’s data&mdash;sample data is always followed by (sample).
 For example, sample contacts are added as Michelle Harris (sample) and Alex Baker (sample).

 ## Add sample data
 You can add sample data at any time you need–during or after the configuration of sales accelerator.